In this post, we'll cover the very basics of working with Python and

 Whenever you see something on top of a function with an @

-Python, that's a decorator.
-Without going into a lot of details on
+symbol in Python, that's a decorator.
+Without going into a lot of

-decorators, it's enough to understand (for now) that they simply modify
+details on decorators, it's enough to understand (for now) that they

-directly executed through the terminal.
-The decorator here converts
+that can be directly executed through the terminal.
+The decorator here

 def hello():